-Perform the following steps: ☐ Set up the network to meet your requirements, initially without redundant lines. ☐ You deactivate the flow control on the participating ports.
+Perform the following steps: Set up the network to meet your requirements, initially without redundant lines.
+You deactivate the flow control on the participating ports.
 If the flow control and the redundancy function are active at the same time, it is possible that the redundancy function operates differently than intended.
-(Default setting: flow control deactivated globally and activated on every port.) ☐ Disable MRP on every device. ☐ Enable Spanning Tree on every device in the network.
+(Default setting: flow control deactivated globally and activated on every port.)
+Disable MRP on every device.
+Enable Spanning Tree on every device in the network.
 In the state on delivery, Spanning Tree is switched on in the device.
-Per form the following steps: □ Open the Switching > L2-Redundancy > Spanning Tree > Global dialog. □ Enable the function. □ Apply the settings temporarily.
-To do this, click the ✓ button.
-Typiy the settings temperating.
-To do uno, onor uno 🗸 button. enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. spanning-tree operation To enable Spanning Tree. show spanning-tree global To display the parameters for checking.
-Nov w connect the redundant lines.
-Def fine the settings for the device that takes o ver the role of the Root bridge.
-Per form the following steps: In the Priority field you specify a nume The bridge with the numerically lowes becomes the Root bridge of the network st Bridge Identifier value has the highest priority and ☐ Apply the settings temporarily.
-To do this, click the 🗸 button. spanning-tree mst priority 0 <061440> To specify the Bridge priority of the device.
+Perform the following steps: □ Open the Switching &gt; L2-Redundancy &gt; Spanning Tree &gt; Global dialog. □ Enable the function. □ Apply the settings temporarily.
+To do this, click the ✓ button. enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. spanning-tree operation To enable Spanning Tree. show spanning-tree global To display the parameters for checking.
+No w connect the redundant lines.
+De fine the settings for the device that takes o ver the role of the Root bridge .
+Pe form the following steps: In the Priority field you specify a numerically lower value.
+The bridge with the numerically lowest Bridge Identifier value has the highest priority and becomes the Root bridge of the network. $\square$ Apply the settings temporarily.
+To do this, click the $\checkmark$ button. spanning-tree mst priority 0 <061440> To specify the Bridge priority of the device.
 Note: Specify the Bridge priority in the range 061440 in steps of 4096.